 Nowadays, dryers are fitted with a moisture detecting capability where the dryer automatically switches off to avoid over drying of clothes.

 Read more on ways to Save in the laundry

 - Clean washer and dryer regularly.

-Ensure lint filter share clean to ensure maximum operation and efficiency.
-To help prevent mildew, odors, and mold in front-loading washing machines, dry the door seal (or gasket) with a towel after each load.
+By cleaning the lint filter before every load maintains the efficiency of the machine.
+Always towel dry the door seal (gasket) to avoid mould and odor in front load washing machines, dry the door seal (or gasket) with a towel after each load.
 If you use dryer sheets, scrub the filter once a month with a toothbrush to remove film buildup that can reduce air circulation.

 - Use washer and dryer during off-peak hours.

 For more tips on how to save energy in your home, Visit Econnex.